LiquidShake/sportsee/README.md

 # To use the mocked data instead of API

-In the frontend environement go to src > components > Dashboard > index.jsx<br />
+In the frontend environement go to src > components > pages > Dashboard > index.jsx<br />
  - Uncomment lines 3 to 6 and lines 30 to 48
- - Comment lines 49 to 80
+ - Comment lines 51 to 90